MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-fulfillment-provider.md

     1. Select **Save and close**.
 1. Select **Connections**.
 You should see both the **Microsoft Dataverse** and **Outlook.com** connection reference definitions listed.

-## Add pa provider definition logic definition to the Outlook IOMLabProviders solution
+## Add a provider definition logic definition to the Outlook IOMLabProviders solution

 To add a provider definition logic definition to the Outlook IOMLabProviders solution, follow these steps.